github/issue-metrics/README.md

 ```

 ## SEARCH_QUERY: Issues or Pull Requests?
 Open or closed?
-This action can be configured to run metrics on pull requests and/or issues.
+This action can be configured to run metrics on discussions, pull requests and/or issues.
 It is also configurable by whether they were open or closed in the specified time window.
-Further query options are listed in [the search documentation](https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests).
+Further query options are listed in the [documentation on searching issues and pull requests](https://docs.github.com/en/issues/tracking-your-work-with-issues/filtering-and-searching-issues-and-pull-requests) or the [documentation on searching discussions](https://docs.github.com/en/search-github/searching-on-github/searching-discussions).
 Here are some search query examples:

 Issues opened in May 2023:
 - `repo:owner/repo is:issue created:2023-05-01..2023-05-31`